How to Download Form 26QB and Fill Online

 In case the TDS payment is not made within the time limit, a penalty of 1% per month or part of the month until the payment is charged.
 The penalty is calculated from the date on which the TDS was deducted until the date of payment of the TDS amount.

-₹ 200 per day of default
+Rs.
+200 per day of delay as per Section 234E

-Who Needs to File Form 26QB?
+Who needs to file Form 26QB?

 The buyer is responsible for filing Form 26QB to deposit the deducted TDS with the government within 30 days from the end of the month in which the payment was made.
 Once filed, the buyer must issue Form 16B to the seller as proof of TDS deduction.

-Correcting Errors in Form 26QB
+Correcting errors in Form 26QB

 If you have made an error while filing Form 26QB, you can correct it online through the TRACES website.
 Common mistakes include incorrect PAN details, payment amount, or property details.